-As mentioned before, I assumed that Zminj was in ‘the middle of the sticks.‘ What I would end up learning is that Zminj is in fact the heart of Istria, with main roads leading to Pula, Motovun and Rovinj only a 20 minute drive away.
-Zminj is the perfect place to escape and rejuvenate your energy for more faster paced cities such as Pula and Rovinj or truffle territory, Motovun.
+As mentioned before, I assumed that Zminj was in ‘the middle of the sticks.‘ What I would end up learning is that Zminj is, in fact, the heart of Istria, with main roads leading to Pula, Motovun and Rovinj only a 20 minute drive away.
+Zminj is the perfect place to escape and rejuvenate your energy for faster paced cities such as Pula and Rovinj or truffle territory, Motovun.

 We spent a lovely afternoon in Rovinj and although when we arrived the weather looked like it would storm, it would clear up and the sky showed off with the most epic sunset I’d ever seen in my life.
 To read about my perfect afternoon in Rovinj, click here.